Updated on July 7, 2021

 - Ensure the wound is dry for at least 3 days

 - Avoid compression or sleeping on the arm with the fistula

 - Do some exercises like squeezing a soft ball to help healing and maturation

 What are the possible complications?

-How to take care of the AVF / Dialysis Access?
+How to take care of the Dialysis Access?

-- The site of the fistula or graft must be kept clean at all times
+DO keep the site of the fistula or graft clean at all times

-- Do not wear tight clothing or jewelry which could block the fistula flow
+DON’T wear tight clothing or jewellery which could block the fistula flow

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.

 If you think you may be suffering from any medical condition, you should seek immediate medical attention from your doctor or other professional healthcare providers.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.